Interval Sessions: A way to develop your training

 In the context of MAS (short fractional) sessions for accomplished runners, the goal extends beyond merely sustaining the MAS pace.
 It involves pushing towards your maximum heart rate for as long as possible.
 Maintaining an optimal heart rate during recovery is crucial; if it drops too much, reaching the maximum heart rate becomes challenging.
 Adjustments can be made by running slightly faster during recovery phases or by reducing the recovery time.

-For those seeking to incorporate interval training into their race preparation, the RunMotion Coach app is an invaluable companion.
+For those seeking to incorporate interval training sessions into their race preparation, the RunMotion Coach app is an invaluable companion.
 This digital coach provides detailed session content, including corresponding paces tailored to your level and preferences.
 Throughout your preparation, the app offers guidance and motivation to fuel your progress. 😉🏃♂️

 Avatar photo